Last week, I almost got into a car accident.

 The previous driver was unable to finish the order and it made the food about a half hour late

 I pride myself on customer service and even though the customer was understanding, it affected me.
-I got so frazzled and was running late to my next delivery that I didn’t see a stop sign.
+My own chaos impacted me so much and was running late to my next delivery that I didn’t see a stop sign.

 I stopped just in time to see the face of the 13 or 14 year old girl that I would’ve hit.